Back to Resources

 To claim the UAE as your tax residence, you need two things in place.

 First, you need legal UAE residency status.
 This means a valid UAE residency visa, which can be an employment visa through a UAE company, an investor or partner visa as a shareholder of a UAE company, a Golden Visa, or a freelance permit.
 Without a valid UAE residency visa, you cannot establish UAE as your tax residence.
 It is the foundation everything else rests on.
+Most entrepreneurs obtain their visa by setting up a company in the UAE.

 Second, you need physical and economic substance in the UAE.
 A visa alone is not enough.
 To claim UAE as your genuine tax residence, and to defend that claim if your home country challenges it, you need genuine substance.
 This means meaningful physical presence (the most defensible position is 183 or more days per year; less than this creates risk depending on your home country's rules), a UAE-based address that you are actually using (a real lease or property, not just a registered address), UAE banking with both personal and corporate accounts active with real transactions, and economic activity centered in the UAE with your income generated through your UAE entity and flowing through UAE banking.